gamer-os/gamer-os.github.io/README.md

 only what you need to play games and nothing more

 ### out of the box
-start gaming right away with zero configuration
+start gaming right away with zero configuration thanks to [Steam Tweaks](https://github.com/gamer-os/steam-tweaks/blob/master/README.md)

 ### always up to date
 frequent updates delivering the latest drivers and software for an optimal experience